3rd Operational Brigade: History

-From the beginning of the Russian invasion of Ukraine in 2022, the brigade has participated in the Battle of Kharkiv destroying four Russian tanks and a Su-25 aircraft capturing it's pilot, on the first day of the full-scale invasion.
+From the beginning of the Russian invasion of Ukraine in 2022, the brigade has participated in the Battle of Kharkiv destroying four Russian tanks and a Su-25 aircraft capturing its pilot, on the first day of the full-scale invasion.
 On February 24, 2022, on the first day of Russia's large-scale invasion of Ukraine, the brigade's conscripts destroyed an enemy column on the district road near Kharkiv for which an officer (Yevgeny Olegovych Gromadskyi) was awarded the Hero of Ukraine.
 The brigade defended three roads of the city: to Pyatikhatky, to Tsirkuny, and to Vovchansk.
 On 27 February, two soldiers of the brigade (Rayenko Volodymyr Andreyovych and Maksym Oleksandrovych Kharchenko) were killed in a battle with Russians in Kharkiv and another soldier of the brigade (Vladyslav Viktorovych Shubin) was killed the next day.
 On 1 March 2022, four soldiers of the brigade (Maksymchyk Volodymyr Volodymyrovy, Vasyl Ivanovych Konets, Berezenko Vladyslav Leonidovych.

 and Artem Valeriyovych Sarkisian) were killed in the battle of Kharkiv.
 On 7 March 2022, three soldiers of the brigade (Viktor Anatoliyovych Pecherskyi, Viktor Serhiyovych and Oleksandr Vasylovich Shekhovtsov) were killed in Kharkiv Oblast.
 Another soldier of the brigade (Samorok Vladyslav Oleksandrovych) was killed on 11 March and two more (Diranchuk Vladyslav Olegovych and Nagorniuk Vyacheslav Petrovych) on 15 March.
 On 24 March 2022, another soldier of the brigade (Dovhan Mykola Yuriyovych) was killed in action on the frontlines.
 Following the successful defense of Kharkiv, the brigade participated in the liberation of Mala Rohan, Tsyrkuny and Kutuzivka, Kharkiv Oblast.
 During these battles, the brigade destroyed about 2 companies of Russian servicemen, 2 tanks, 8 BMPs, 2 ZU-23-2 installations, 22 vehicles and a Multiple Rocket Launcher.
 On 7 April 2022, a soldier of the brigade (Denis Valeryovych Babichev) was killed in combat in Kharkiv Oblast.
 Then the brigade took part in the 2022 Kharkiv counteroffensive, engaging the Russians in the battles for Slatine, Kozacha Lopan, Dementiivka.
 On 4 July 2022, a soldier of the brigade (Oleksandr Ivanovych Pazushchan) died as a result of wounds sustained on the battlefield and another soldier (Vitaly Yuriyovych Bukhanchenko) was killed in battle on 11 July.
 On 27 July 2022, the brigade was awarded the honorary award "For Courage and Bravery".
 On 29 August 2022, a soldier of the brigade (Ihor Oleksandrovych Pugach) was killed in combat in Kherson Oblast and was posthumously awarded the Hero of Ukraine the highest military award for Ukrainian personnel.